 - Once your blood sugars stabilise, you can use your weight on the scale to guide your fasting routine (see How to use your bathroom scale as a fuel gauge).

-The problem with fasting often comes with the re-feeding.
+The problem with fasting often comes with re-feeding.
 It’s hard for many people to make wise food choices when they are really hungry.
 We often optimise food to refuel quickly, which usually involve high levels of fat and possibly carbs, and usually not enough protein.

 “Every fool can fast, but only the wise man knows how to break a fast.”